 The UBC Applied Science Co-op Program (the Program) has a responsibility to provide fair and equitable procedures for the lodging and hearing of student complaints or concerns arising from Program regulations, policies and actions.
 Students who wish to contest a resolution can do so by following the three sequential steps of the UBC Applied Science Co-op Student Appeal Procedure.

-3) If the student is not satisfied with the decision by the Director, the student may appeal to the Associate Dean, Education & Professional Development, by submitting a meeting request to the Director, Experiential Learning and Academic Services.
-The Director, Experiential Learning and Academic Services will arrange a convenient time for the Associate Dean, the appellant and herself.
-The Associate Dean shall communicate the final decision of the appeal process in writing to the student, Coordinator and Director, Experiential Learning and Academic Services within a reasonable time frame.
+3) If the student is not satisfied with the decision by the Director, the student may appeal to the Associate Dean, Students & Professional Development, by submitting a meeting request to the Director, Experiential Learning and Academic Services.
+An appeal meeting will be arranged at a convenient time for the Associate Dean and the appellant to discuss the appeal.
+The Associate Dean shall communicate the final decision of the appeal process in writing to the student, Co-op Career Advisor and Director, Experiential Learning and Academic Services within a reasonable time frame.